scubajorgen/GarminTrackConverter/README.md

 Buttons:
 * Save GPX: saves the last clicked track/activity
-* Upload: Uploads a .gpx file containing trk, rte or wpt
+* Upload: Uploads a .gpx file containing trk, rte or wpt to the new uploaded files
-* Delete: Delete the selected file
+* Delete: Delete the selected file in any of the panels

 Note that this program has only be tested with the Garmin **Edge810** and **Edge830** bike computers and the **Fenix 7**.